BrassPipeDreams/Fenestra/README.md

 Fenestra
 ========

-An experiment in window managing and thievery
+An experiment in window managing and thievery.